 Option 3.
 Run CMD Alternative to Fix External Disk File System Error

-The Command line is a powerful way to fix problems on Windows, but it can also cause severe problems if you enter code incorrectly.
-Therefore, we strongly recommend you try Qiling Clean Genius instead.
+The command line is a powerful tool for fixing problems on Windows, but it can also cause severe problems if used incorrectly.
+We recommend using Qiling Clean Genius instead, which is a safer and more effective solution for cleaning your computer.

-Download Qiling CleanGenius and install it on your computer.
-Let's start checking and refixing file system error on your device now.
+Download Qiling CleanGenius and install it on your computer to start checking and refixing file system errors on your device.

 Step 1.
 Click "File Showing" to enter the next step.

 Step 2.
-Choose the target device and tick the box of "Check and fix file system error".
-Click "Execute" to start fixing the problematic device.
+To fix a problematic device, choose the target device and select the box that says "Check and fix file system error".
+Then, click "Execute" to initiate the repair process.

 Step 3.
-When the fixing process completes, click "here" to open and use your device.
+After the fixing process is complete, click "here" to access and start using your device.

-If your external hard drive shows up as RAW or with an Unsupported File System in the Disk Management app in Windows, the best solution is to reformat the drive
+If your external hard drive appears as RAW or with an unsupported file system in the Disk Management app in Windows, the best solution is to reformat the drive.

 Here's how to reformat a drive that's showing as RAW or with an Unsupported File System: